 How Florida got its Name

 Let’s do a really quick overview of the state level, and then we’ll dive into Sarasota County!
 In the year 1513, Juan Ponce de Leon, a Spanish explorer, landed on the eastern shores of Florida.
 He was supposedly searching for the Fountain of Youth.
-He called the area ‘la Florida’ in honor the Spanish festival ‘Pascua florida’, the feast of the flowers.
+He called the area ‘la Florida’ in honor of the Spanish festival ‘Pascua Florida’, the feast of the flowers.

 Florida still has abundant wildflowers, but now it’s most commonly known by its nickname the Sunshine State.
 Florida is also known for its many alligators, the Everglades, oranges, and of course – beaches!

 Sarasota County is located on the Gulf Coast of southern Florida.
 This area of Florida has a colorful history.
 It was settled by the Spanish in 1565, who named it ‘Bahia de Carlota’, or Charlotte Bay.
 In 1775 the English claimed the area from the Spanish and named it ‘Charlotte Harbor’ in honor of Queen Charlotte Sophia, wife of King George III (the monarchs at that time).
 Sarasota didn’t officially become a county until 1921.

 Sarasota County is also known as the “culture coast” of southwest Florida.
 It’s one of the top destinations in the USA for retirees.
 Its largest city is North Port, with a population of approximately 65,000 people.
 This county contains much of the Myakka River State Park.

 The land size of Sarasota County is 556 square miles and about 169 square miles of water.
 Sarasota County was founded in 1921 and is now home to over 400,000 people.
 This area of Florida has seen continuous growth, with both population and migration marginally increasing year over year.

 Sarasota, Florida Weather